Tropical Attention: Neural Algorithmic Reasoning for Combinatorial Algorithms: Dataset Details

-The Three–Sum Decision dataset was constructed as a classification task.
-During training, each example begins with a list of $n$ integers.
-We then sort the list and pair each element with the target sum $T$, presenting the model with a sequence of input tokens \([x_i, T]\).
-The label is a binary decision: 1 if any three distinct elements sum to $T$, and 0 otherwise.
-Out‑of‑distribution evaluation tests models on larger list lengths (larger $n$), wider value ranges each element can be, and randomly perturbed input data.
+\paragraph{3SUM–Decision Dataset.} Each example consists of a list of integers and a target $T$; the label is $1$ if any three distinct elements sum to $T$, and $0$ otherwise.
+Inputs present per-token pairs $[x_i, T]$ so the model can condition each element on the common target.